gatling/gatling/src/sphinx/quickstart.rst

   setUp(users.inject(atOnceUsers(10)).protocols(httpConf))

-  Note: Here we set only 10 users, because we don't want to flood our test web application, please be kind and don't crash our Heroku instance ;-)
+Here we set only 10 users, because we don't want to flood our test web application, please be kind and don't crash our Heroku instance ;-)

 If you want to simulate 3 000 users, you might not want them to start at the same time.
 Indeed, they are more likely to connect to your web application gradually.